 See what’s on in London with our upcoming events guide.
-We’ve got all the best theatre shows, music concerts, comedy gigs, art and museum exhibitions, classical operas and ballets.
-You’ll find sports matches, family-friendly events for kids, things to do for a cheap day out, plus a few pomp and pageantry parades.
+We’ve got the best theatre shows, music concerts, comedy gigs, exhibitions, operas and ballets.
+You’ll find sports matches, family-friendly kids events, and things to do for free.

 See what’s on in London’s theatres with our guide to the best West End shows and musicals.
 We’ve also got some plays by Shakespeare.

 Check out all the big rock and pop concerts coming to London.
 We’ve got all the best live gigs, music festivals and tour dates.

 See which comedians are playing in London with our guide to best stand-up shows and funniest comedy gigs in the capital’s clubs.